firebase/FirebaseUI-iOS/README.md

 $ ./setup.sh
 ```

 Note that `setup.sh` pulls in a number of provider frameworks (Facebook, Google), which need to be pulled in for local development.
-The build will also fail due to Google using `#import <Google/SignIn.h>` in their pod but `#import <GoogleSignIn/GoogleSignIn.h>` in the framework, so you can either change the imports, or include `FirebaseUI` in a Cocoapods project and edit there.
+The debug build and framework release have the flag `LOCAL_BUILD=1` which uses the local frameworks installed via `setup.sh`, while the Cocoapods release doesn't have this flag set, so the appropriate Pod `#import` statements are used.

 FirebaseUI makes use of XCode 7 features such as lightweight generics and `__kindof` annotations, but it should be backwards compatible to XCode 6 thanks to [XCodeMacros.h](https://github.com/firebase/FirebaseUI-iOS/blob/master/FirebaseUI/XCodeMacros.h).